jaimebuelta/location_flask_app/README.md

 and access the service at `http://localhost:8080`. `-d` will run it as daemon and detach it from the terminal. `--build` will rebuild the service and all its dependencies (including the db)

-The service endpoints are documented in http://localhost:8080
+The service tendpoints are documented in http://localhost:8080

 Comments